mkobuolys/flutter-design-patterns/assets/markdown/iterator.md

 ### ITreeCollection

-An interface which defines methods to be implemented by all specific tree collection classes.
+An interface that defines methods to be implemented by all specific tree collection classes.

 ```
 abstract interface class ITreeCollection {